TRON-Bioinformatics/oblx/docs/tronmake-genome-lib-builder/docs/pull_resources.md

 ### Germline variants

-The germline variants are downloaded from [GNOMAD](https://gnomad.broadinstitute.org/) and processed and are only available when `pull_resources.smk` was run in human mode.
+The germline variants are downloaded from [GNOMAD](https://gnomad.broadinstitute.org/) and processed and are only available when `pull_resources` was run in human mode.
 The GNOMAD version has to be specified in the config file (see [Configuration](configuration.md)).
 Default is v4.1 and tests were done for v4.1.
 For every file an index is created with tabix v1.11.